cockroachdb/docs/_includes/v22.2/backups/updated-backup-privileges.md

 {{site.data.alerts.callout_info}}
-From v22.2, CockroachDB supports a backup privilege model that provides finer control over a user's privilege to take backups.
-We recommend implementing this privilege model for backups.
+Starting in v22.2, CockroachDB introduces a new backup privilege model that provides finer control over a user's privilege to take backups.

-There is continued support for the [existing privilege model](#existing-required-privileges) in v22.2.
-However, this will be removed in a future release.
+There is continued support for the [legacy privilege model](#legacy-privilege-model) in v22.2, however it **will be removed** in a future release.
+We recommend implementing the new privilege model that follows in this section for all new and existing backups.
 {{site.data.alerts.end}}

 {% include_cached new-in.html version="v22.2" %} You can grant the `BACKUP` privilege to a user or role depending on the type of backup: